7 Meanings

 And when the train went by

-We were jumpin' round like fools
+We were jumpin' 'round like fools

-Goin', "look no heads or tails"
+Goin' "Look, no heads or tails!"

-She runs home to her foster dad
+To her foster dad

-He opens up a zipper
+He opens up his zipper

 And he yanks her to her knees